alanmitchell/micropython-inputs/README.md

 # micropython-inputs
-This Micro Python library facilitates reading digital and analog inputs on the pyboard or other microcontrollers running [Micro Python](http://micropython.org/), a variant of the Python 3 programming language that runs on some microcontrollers.
+This Micro Python library facilitates reading digital and analog inputs on the pyboard or other microcontrollers running [Micro Python](http://micropython.org/), a variant of the Python 3 programming language.
 These library routines were tested on a [pyboard, available here](https://micropython.org/store/#/store).
 Some of the notable features of this library are:

 * Digital input pins are debounced so transitions are detected cleanly.
 Debouncing parameters are controllable by the user.
 * Digital input pins can be configured as counters for counting pulse trains.
 Either one or both edges of the pulses can be counted, and debouncing is present to clean up reed switch closures.
-* Analog readings are averaged across a user-selectable number of recent readings spaced at 2.1 ms (configurable) intervals.
+* Analog readings are averaged across a user-selectable number of recent readings spaced at 2.1 ms (user configurable) intervals.
 Noise on the analog line can be significantly suppressed with this averaging technique.
 * Current values from the pins are easily accessible through a Python dictionary, keyed by either the Pin name or a more descriptive name you can assign to the pin.

 ## Quickstart